 Have confidence in the knowledge that you are good at what you do and have a strong business.

-An inspirational discussion with a client recently:
+An inspirational discussion with a partner recently:

 ‘I started my (martial arts) business 23 years ago with no students and built it into a successful business.
 If in a few months I have no students left I haven’t lost anything, I’m just back to where I was all those years ago.
 I built my business before and I’ll build it again.
 But I now have 23 years of experience behind me, so I’ll do it even better next time’.